linode/docs/docs/websites/hosting-a-website.md

         sudo nano /etc/apache2/sites-available/example.com.conf

-5. Now it's time to create a configuration for your virtual host.
-We've created some basic settings to get your started.
-Copy and paste the settings shown below in to the virtual host file you just created.
-Replace `example.com` with your domain name.
+5. Now, it's time to create a configuration for your virtual host.
+We've created some basic settings to get you started.
+Copy and paste the settings shown below into the virtual host file you just created.
+Replace `example.com` with your domain name:

     {: .file-excerpt}
     /etc/apache2/sites-available/example.com.conf